Inside: What is a Longarm Computer and When You Should Purchase

 Once I purchased my own longarm machine, I then spent time practicing and quilting my own projects.
 It was during this time I began researching longarm automation for my particular machine.
 I wasn’t sure if I would even want to spend the money or learn the software.
 In order to learn more, I joined a Facebook for a group to see what others had to say about the software.

-Since I own a Grace Q’nique 14+ I had to purchase their QCT 5 software.
-The Grace Company has two software options: QCT4 Beginnings and QCT4 Standard.
-I debated getting the Standard, but eventually decided on the Beginnings because I can upgrade anytime in the future.
-Plus some of the other features on the Standard edition (like Gold Card Access) really work better with larger machines.
+Since I own a Grace Q’nique 15R I had to purchase their QCT 5 software.
+The Grace Company has two software options: QCT5 Beginnings and QCT5 Pro.
+I debated getting the Pro version but eventually decided on the Beginnings because I can upgrade anytime in the future.
+Plus some of the other features on the Beginnings edition (like Gold Card Access) really work better with larger machines.

 Choosing the Grace Q’nique allowed me to scale up as my skills and knowledge grew.
 Doing it this way, I didn’t have to drop a large sum of money all at once.
 Instead, I’ve been able progress at my own pace and master skills before expanding.
 This made purchasing beginning automation just another step along the way.